 On the other hand, MPVs usually provide better head and legroom for passengers in all seats thanks to lower floors and (mostly) higher rooflines.
 Plus, the seating systems are usually more easily adaptable to different passenger- and luggage-carrying configurations.
 If you plan on carrying a full complement of six or seven passengers a lot of the time, it’s worth bearing this in mind.
 Many models have very limited luggage space when all seven seats are in use or particularly difficult access to the third row, these are all things you should consider as a buyer.

 Another important consideration is which fuel type to go for.
 Here the decision is a little more clear-cut because seven-seaters are generally larger and heavier than your regular car, so diesel will be the better choice for most.
 Plug-in hybrids and fully electric models are changing the equation, but there aren’t too many seven-seaters to choose from at the moment, fully loading the car may affect range and you’ll need a home charger to make the best use of the vehicle.

 You should also check the cars’ interior design and build quality.
 If you have young children, soft leather trim might not be the best idea.
 Make sure all your child seats can fit in; while some cars have three ISOFIX mountings across the middle row, you may not be able to squeeze three abreast in others.
-Make sure that the rear seats give your kids enough space and light as well as a decent view out and be sure to check that the boot is big enough with all seven seats in place.
+Make sure that the rear seats give your kids enough space and light as well as a decent view out and think abut how easy the interior will be to keep clean.

 Want to carry the most people while reducing your carbon footprint?
 Check out our sister title DrivingElectric’s list of the best seven-seat hybrid and electric cars…